aabbtree77/digispark-attiny85-command-line/README.md

 >> Micronucleus done.
 Thank you!
 ```

-A sample code is included in this folder, see also [this minimal complete example][minimal-code].
+A sample code is included in this folder.

 Execute ```lsusb``` to check if the board is still visible on the USB port.
 If not, update/upload Micronucleus as shown below.

 ![gThumb](attiny85-blinking.jpg "Digispark ATtiny85")

-### Updating Micronucleus
+## Updating Micronucleus

 One problem with this board is that in order to update Micronucleus (bootloader), one still needs to wire an external ISP programmer such as USBasp to the corresponding pins MISO, MOSI, SCK and RESET.
 In order to update it: